Stem Cell Facelift vs Traditional Facelift: Which Is Better?

 “Traditional Facelift” = What is being lifted (SMAS vs Deep Plane basics)

 A traditional facelift is a surgical procedure designed to correct sagging in the lower face and neck by repositioning facial tissues—not just tightening skin.
 Depending on the technique, the surgeon may work with deeper layers (often discussed as SMAS-based approaches or deeper-plane methods) to restore contour at the jawline, cheeks, and neck with better longevity than skin-only tightening.
+The most structurally aggressive modern variant — the deep plane facelift technique with composite flap dissection — is documented separately on our procedure page, including the midface ligament release sequence and SMAS-skin unit repositioning that defines this approach.

 “Stem Cell Facelift” = Is it really stem cells, or fat-derived regenerative grafting?